igorrendulic/MimeEmailParser/README.md

 | unclosedAngleAddr                             |  Missing trailing >                           |
 | commendNotStartedWithParantheses              |  Failed parsing quoted string in comment      |
 | misformattedParentheticalComment              |  CFWS validation                              |

+### License

+Alamofire is released under the MIT license.
+See LICENSE for details.